dan-t/rusty-tags/README.md

 This tags setting is important if you want to jump to dependencies and then further jump to theirs dependencies.

+If you've created tags for the rust standard library, then add them like:

+    setlocal tags=./rusty-tags.vi;/,path-to-rust-source-code/rusty-tags.vi

 The second line ensures that your projects tag file gets updated if a file is written.